aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 __3.8.__ Click on the **Events** tab and refresh periodically to monitor the creation of your stack.

-__3.9.__ CloudFormation template also creates a SNS topic for you to get update on other email address provided by you in previous steps.
+__3.9.__ The CloudFormation template also creates a SNS topic for you to get update on other email address provided by you in previous steps.
 You will receive an email from **AWS Notification**, Click on **Confirm subscription** link provided in the email.

 When AWS CloudFormation is finished creating the stack, the status will show CREATE_COMPLETE.
 This CloudFormation stack has created a number of security metric filters and related alarms for you.
 We'll test these events in the subsequent steps.</p>

 ### 4. And that's it.
 We are all set and now the fun part!!
 Let's generate some events and see what happens

+We'll create a number of security events in this section of the module.
+The resources such as a VPC, Subnets, Security Groups, EC2 Instance, IAM Policy etc. The module covers a number of different events.
+We are providing a CloudFormation script that creates some resources like networking components (VPC, Subnet, NACL,Security Group etc.), S3 bucket, IAM entities, EC2 instance etc. Manual Steps for a limited number of events are also provided in this section.
+Feel free to test remaining security events in the time left for the module.
+**Note:** - It may take up to 15 minutes to receive the alarm in the CloudWatch console and email.
+You are advised to continue going through the steps below while waiting for an alarm to appear.

 __4.1.__ Test Multiple Events with a CloudFormation Stack